HaileySchmidt26/field_data_augmentation_rf/README.md

 This project investigates how different sources of training data influence machine learning model performance for rangeland vegetation classification, with a focus on monitoring woody plant encroachment.

-In our paper (currently under review), we compare visual interpretation and traditional field-based methods for building training datasets, and propose a hybrid approach that augments field data with neighbor pixel information.
+In our paper, we compare visual interpretation and traditional field-based methods for building training datasets, and propose a hybrid approach that augments field data with neighbor pixel information.
 This method shows promise for improving model accuracy and reducing prediction uncertainty.

 ---
 ## 🌱 Highlights